1. Data privacy statement

 c) Right to rectification

-Each data subject has the right, accorded by the European legislators and regulators, to demand the immediate rectification of inaccurate personal data concerning him or her.
-In addition, taking into account the purposes of the processing, the data subject has the right to have incomplete personal data completed, including by means of providing a supplementary statement.
+Each data subject has the right, according to the European legislators and regulators, to demand the immediate rectification of inaccurate personal data concerning him or her.
+In addition, considering the purposes of the processing, the data subject has the right to have incomplete personal data completed, including by means of providing a supplementary statement.

 Any data subject wishing to make use of this right to rectification can contact an employee of the controller at any time.

 d) Right to erasure (“right to be forgotten”)